VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Related Work

 \paragraph{Statistical evidence and epistemic classification.}

-Interpreting statistical evidence is a central challenge in empirical research.
-The American Statistical Association's landmark statement cautioned against using $p$-value thresholds as the sole basis for scientific conclusions~\cite{wasserstein2019moving}, while others have argued for redefining significance thresholds~\cite{benjamin2018redefine} or shifting focus to effect sizes~\cite{cohen1994earth}.
-Low statistical power further compounds these issues, inflating both false-positive rates and effect-size estimates~\cite{ioannidis2005most,button2013power}.
-Equivalence testing via the TOST procedure and the smallest effect size of interest (SESOI) provide a principled way to distinguish ``no meaningful effect'' from ``insufficient power to detect''~\cite{lakens2017equivalence}.
-Lakens et al.~\cite{lakens2018equivalence} formalized this into a four-outcome decision framework, which is the direct conceptual precursor of our evidence label taxonomy (\textsc{Supported}, \textsc{Refuted}, \textsc{Underpowered}, \textsc{Invalid}).
-In medical imaging, reproducibility is additionally influenced by variability in segmentation and feature extraction pipelines, motivating standardization efforts such as IBSI~\cite{zwanenburg2020image} and PyRadiomics~\cite{van2017computational}. \framework{} operationalizes power-aware evidence classification within an automated pipeline: the Evidence Classification Operator mechanically maps observed statistics to epistemic labels without relying on agent judgment, automating a framework that prior work proposed only as manual analytical guidance.
+Equivalence testing via the TOST procedure and the smallest effect size of interest (SESOI) provides a principled way to distinguish ``no meaningful effect'' from ``insufficient power to detect''~\cite{lakens2017equivalence}; Lakens et al.~\cite{lakens2018equivalence} formalized this into a four-outcome decision framework that is the direct conceptual precursor of our evidence label taxonomy (\textsc{Supported}, \textsc{Refuted}, \textsc{Underpowered}, \textsc{Invalid}). \framework{} operationalizes this power-aware classification within an automated pipeline: the Evidence Classification Operator mechanically maps observed statistics to epistemic labels without relying on agent judgment, automating a framework that prior work proposed only as manual analytical guidance (see the supplementary material for an extended discussion).